"The only conflict that is worse than one that is intended is one that is unintended." - U.S. Vice President Joseph Biden. December 3, 2013, Tokyo.

 Dissertation: Tying the Adversary's Hands: Crises, Provocation, and Inadvertent War

-"International Relations Theory and Security in the Maritime Domain," scheduled to be presented at ISA Hong Kong 2017.
+"International Relations Theory and Security in the Maritime Domain," with Brian C. Chao.
+(Presented at ISA Hong Kong 2017)

-"Asymmetric Nuclear Forces and Crisis Bargaining: A Study of the Sino-Soviet Border Confict of 1969," presented at ISA 2017.
+"Asymmetric Nuclear Forces and Crisis Bargaining: A Study of the Sino-Soviet Border Conflict of 1969."
+(Presented at ISA 2017)